 Building Your Email List

-First of all, if you haven’t established your email list, please revisit the coursework from Day 4, get that completed, and then come back to do this.
+If you haven’t established your email list, please revisit the coursework from Day 4, get that completed, and then come back to do this.

 If you don’t have an opt-in form on your blog yet, check out this tutorial from Constant Contact.